rachitkewl/CssCourseWithResponsiveness/readme.md

     ```scss
      body {
          background-color: aqua;
+         font-family: "Open Sans Condensed"; //better font
      }
      .container {
-         // Any child element of div.cotainer will have a different background
+         // Any child element of div.cotainer will have a different background, and also have margin-bottom so that we can see the area taken by each box
         * {
             background-color: rgb(18, 22, 87);
             color: white;
+            margin-bottom: 10px;
         }
      }
     ```